italobusi/draft-poidt-teas-actn-poi-assurance/draft-poidt-teas-actn-poi-assurance.md

 is requested by the network operator, multi-layer coordination under the supervision of the MDSC is necessary.
 The effect of multi-layer coordination is to bring the whole network, i.e. both the IP and the optical layers, back to their initial configuration after the recovery from a failure.
-In particular, the process described in this section relys on the hitless switching capability of the IP layer.
+In particular, the process described in this section relies on the hitless switching capability of the IP layer.
 Depending on the specific configuration, the procedure can be enabled at the end of the use cases described in {{resiliency}}.
 The decision whether to apply it or not has to be evaluated by the network operator considering different factors, including the relative complexity of the process and the effects of its steps on the live traffic.

 To move back to the initial network configuration the MDSC has to follow a sequence of steps:

 - Force the IP layer to switch the traffic flow(s) on another path, e.g. an alternative/backup path

 - Trigger the optical layer to coordinate the reversion to the initial setup, e.g. disable an optical backup path and enable connectivity on the previously used primary path

 - Force again the IP layer to switch back to the original path.
 The actions on the IP layer are handled so that the IP traffic is switched only after the interface queues are emptied, guaranteeing a hitless switching.

 The mimics of the steps requested is shown in the next figure.

 ~~~~ ascii-art